Used vs. Remanufactured Equipment: How to Choose

 Let’s first look at remanufactured equipment.
 It offers:

 • Higher-quality performance, efficiency and reliability: Because the remanufactured equipment utilizes reconditioned and replaced parts, it operates at a higher level than a used machine can.
 In some cases, it may even be like new.
-It boasts increased efficiency as well, meaning it can do more while requiring less energy and straining the components less.
-It is also less likely to break down and require costly repairs because it has already been restored to a like-new condition.
+It boasts increased efficiency, meaning it can do more with less energy and strain components less.
+It is also less likely to break down or require costly repairs, as it has already been restored to a like-new condition.

 • A longer lifespan: Because of its durability and fresh components, remanufactured equipment tends to last longer than used equipment.
 Some remanufactured equipment may effectively have a whole new service life if enough parts are replaced.
 As a result, it saves money on repairs and does not need to be replaced in the near future, as a used piece of equipment might.

-• A comprehensive warranty: Remanufactured heavy equipment almost always comes with a comprehensive warranty from the OEM.
+• A comprehensive warranty: Remanufactured heavy equipment almost always comes with an OEM warranty.
 As a result, you can send the equipment in for repairs without paying extra for parts and labor.
 After all, you have already paid for the remanufactured parts at the outset.
 This will save you a lot of money in the long run.

 Used heavy equipment also comes with several benefits.
 Should a vital piece of heavy equipment require an immediate replacement, a used option may be the only practical solution.
 It will also cost less than sending the current machine in for remanufacturing, as remanufactured parts for heavy equipment are more expensive at the outset.
-Used equipment depreciates at a far slower rate and costs less to insure, which results in long-term savings.
+Used equipment depreciates at a much slower rate and costs less to insure, resulting in long-term savings.

 Simply put, used equipment is functional, practical and accessible.
-You don’t have to jump through a series of hoops to acquire it, nor do you need to pay a high upfront cost.
-It also allows functional equipment to see more use, which reduces waste.
+You don’t have to jump through hoops to acquire it, nor do you need to pay a high upfront cost.
+It also allows functional equipment to be used more, reducing waste.

 How to Make the Right Choice for Your Business